awsdocs/aws-cli-user-guide/doc_source/install-bundle.md

 **To install the AWS CLI version 1 using the bundled installer**

-1. Download the AWS CLI version 1 Bundled Installer using the following command:
+1. Download the AWS CLI version 1 bundled installer using the following command\.

    ```
    $ curl "https://s3.amazonaws.com/aws-cli/awscli-bundle.zip" -o "awscli-bundle.zip"
    ```

-1. Unzip the package\.
+1. Extract the files from the package\.

    ```
    $ unzip awscli-bundle.zip